 The Update Service is responsible for replacing files on the IIS, installing Windows Services which includes potentially remote start and stop commands.
 In a Windows Server environment this is a highly privileged function that only members of the local Administrators group are allowed to perform.

-Note: If you install the Update Service on one server and the Web-based User Interface on another server, the account for the Update Service must be a local administrator on both Servers
+Note: Regardless where you install the Update Service, the account for the Update Service must be a local administrator on all Nodinite App- and Web-servers

 The Update Service is using the configured Windows Service Account during install and update operations and must have the following SQL rights assigned: